tripal/tripal_doc/docs/install/traditional.rst

         sudo mkdir tripal4
         sudo chown $USER:$USER tripal4

-    b.
-Run the composer command to install a fresh copy of Drupal 10 into the ``tripal4`` directory:
+    B. Run the composer command to install a fresh copy of Drupal 10 into the ``tripal4`` directory:

       .. code-block:: shell